 The biggest drawbacks of this card are its bigger annual fee, which is at least $100 more than the other cards on this list, and its relatively small sign-up bonus.
 You’ll get half the points compared to the Sapphire Preferred card.

 Co-branded airline cards, like the Alaska Airlines and British Airways Visa Signature cards, are tied to one carrier.
 You cannot transfer the miles to other programs, which significantly limits their usefulness.
-They do typically come with some useful carrier-specific perks, such as free checked bags and priority seating, but I’d only consider getting a co-branded airline card if I often flew with the carrier or if I was planning to cancel the card after getting the award flight.
+But they do typically come with some useful carrier-specific perks, such as free checked bags and priority seating.

 |Card:||Alaska Airlines Visa Signature|